oscarotero/simple-crud/README.md

 $PDOStatement = $updateQuery();
 ```

-The method `run()` executes the query and returns the processed result of the query.
+The method `get()` executes the query and returns the processed result of the query.
 For example, with `insert()` returns the id of the new row:

 ```php
 //insert a new post